gramineproject/graphene/Documentation/oldwiki/Graphene-SGX-Quick-Start.md

     cd $GRAPHENE_DIR/Pal/src/host/Linux-SGX/sgx-driver
     make
-    (The console will be prompted to ask for the path of the Intel SGX driver code) sudo ./load.sh
+    # the console will prompt you for the path of the Intel SGX driver code
+    sudo ./load.sh

 ### 5. Build Graphene-SGX